Hywan/atoum-apiblueprint-extension/README.md

 [validate HTTP requests and responses](https://apiblueprint.org/documentation/advanced-tutorial.html#json-schema) when the message aims at being a valid JSON message.

-It is recommended to define JSON schemas outside the `.apib` files for several reasons:
+We recommend to define JSON schemas outside the `.apib` files for several reasons:

   * They can be versionned independently from the `.apib` files,
   * They can be used inside your application to validate incoming HTTP